itsOwen/hangover-excuses/README.md

 3. npm install prompt-sync

 ## Features:
+1. Use Before Going to a Party :)
-1. Created with Venom.<br />
+2. Created with Venom.<br />
-2. Easy to Use.<br />
+3. Easy to Use.<br />
-3. Added Inputs So its is User friendly.<br />
+4. Added Inputs So its is User friendly.<br />
-4. Its headerless so you can upload it on heroku and use it for free. <br />
+5. Its headerless so you can upload it on heroku and use it for free. <br />

 ## Note (Installation):
 1. Download and install Node.js